SparksD2145/Bluebird/README.md

 # Bluebird
-An unofficial product reference engine for best buy employees and vendors, powered by the [Best Buy Developer APIs], [GeekSquad Central] and the [Bluebird team].
+An unofficial product reference engine for best buy employees and vendors, powered by the [Best Buy Developer APIs], [GeekSquad Central] and the Bluebird engine.
+Bluebird is privately developed by the [Bluebird team].

 ###Requirements
 Bluebird requires NodeJS, and an installation of MongoDB.
 Developers will need a development API Key from the [Best Buy Developer APIs], injected either as an environment variable or stored within config.js.